tjmckinley/MetaWards/doc/source/install.rst

 Python 3.7 or newer, while the default in reticulate is to install and use Python 3.6).

-Once you have MetaWards installed in Python, you first need to get the reticulate command that you will need to tell R which Python interpreter to use.
+Once you have MetaWards (and MetaWardsData) installed in Python, you first need to get the reticulate command that you will need to tell R which Python interpreter to use.
 We have written a function to do this for you.
 Open Python and type;